mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 ## Community Friends
 From my experience working, I knew that for me, it was important to make friends outside of the program as well.

+The outlets that I found easy to tap into were:
 <ul>
   <li> <b>Sports team:</b> I joined an Ultimate Frisbee (the sport I play!) community pick-up team that is composed of graduate students from different departments, adults, and some undergrads here and there.
 I found them through Google!
 I love playing with them and have been able to meet up with a few people outside the field! </li>
   <li> <b>Roommates:</b> I chose to live with non-econ-PhD, but other graduate students so that I could make more friends outside of the department.
 While everyone is studious and respects/understands the studying we all do, we occasionally interact via watching movies, playing board games, and having dinner together. </li>